Product Security

 Authorization is accomplished using role based account access using the user’s attributes, managed and controlled with federated SSO.

-During deployment, full AWS admin privileges are required for the user performing the deployment, and refer only the the services used by the platform.
+During deployment, full AWS admin privileges are required for the user performing the deployment, and refer only to the services used by the platform.

 All platform components have restrictive roles with the least level of privileges required to perform their functions.